15 key remote work statistics for 2022

-A study of 11,000 workers published in Harvard Business Review found that remote workers often feel shunned and left out by their peers.
-So when managing remote teams, it’s imperative to establish and maintain their connection to the rest of the organisation.
+Of course, the isolation of remote work isn't a new revelation by any means.
+Back in 2017, a study of 11,000 workers published in Harvard Business Review found that remote workers often feel shunned and left out by their peers.
+There's a large body of evidence showing that it's a common issue.
+So, when managing remote teams, it's imperative to establish and maintain their connection to the rest of the organisation.

 Despite the demand for remote work and other forms of flexible working arrangements, information released by the Office for National Statistics shows that only 30% of UK workers had ever worked from home in 2019.
 Now that figure has risen substantially, it's more important than ever for employees to have access to proper guides of best practice.

 15: Non-remote and full-time remote workers have similar levels of engagement

 This isn't purely another point in remote work's column.
 According to research by Gallup, full-time remote workers are, on average, 30% engaged.
 This is the same level of engagement attributed to employees who have never worked remotely.
 This suggests that the two extremes have more in common than seems apparent.